-- b.
-The purpose for limiting actions to a single question at one time is to avoid confusion among the Membership as to what issue is before the Membership for consideration. - 7.
-Prepared ballots for voting shall be brought into the meeting room. - 8.
-If the prepared ballots are not pre-numbered, the Election Board shall hand-number each ballot to be issued. - 9.
-According to our traditional ways, Tribal Elders and Tribal handicapped Voters shall be given priority to vote first. - 10.
-An Election Board Member shall issue ballots to verified Registered Voters upon swiping their Tribal Identification Card. - a.
-The Election Board Member issuing the ballots shall verify that the Voter is confirmed to be present on the attendance report for the Membership Meeting.
-The Election Board Member then shall issue a ballot to the Voter. - 11.
-The Election Board Members may help Voters in entering or exiting the voting booths or in placing finished ballots in the ballot box. - B. Ballots and Voting. - 1.
-The ballot shall read YES or NO with associated check boxes next to each answer. - 2.
+- 1. The ballot shall read YES or NO with associated check boxes next to each answer. - 2.
 To vote, the Voter must fill in the box or place an "X" or check mark in the box immediately to the right of the Voter's choice.
 The following list of examples of improper voting that will cause a ballot to be rejected by the Election Board for noncompliance is not intended to be exclusive: - a.
 A Voter that circles a checkbox, - b.
 Any marks inside the checkbox other than those listed. - c.
-Double voting more than one (1) checked box marked - 3.
+Double voting more than one (I) checked box marked - 3.
 Each Registered Voter present shall be entitled to cast one vote for each Motion or Ordinance question put to a vote.
 Any Registered Voter who was removed from the meeting but chooses to remain on the property in the designated area will be given the opportunity to vote on each Motion or Ordinance question from that area, using procedures the Election Board determines suitable based on the circumstances at that time. - 4.
 A Voter may request a replacement or a new ballot by returning a spoiled ballot to an Election Board Member. - a.
 Spoiled ballots shall be placed in a separate envelope marked.
 "Spoiled". - b.
 The Election Board shall mark a new ballot as "Replacement". - 5.
 After a Voter has marked their ballot, the Voter shall place the ballot in the ballot box. - 6.
 When the voting is completed, the Election Board shall announce the close of the voting process and shall proceed to count and tally the votes. - 7.
 The tally sheet shall contain the final language of the motion or ordinance. - C. Counting and tallying the votes.
 The Election Board shall move the ballot box into the meeting room to permit public viewing of the ballot and vote count. - 1.
 The Election Board shall have a tally sheet with separate columns noting Yes, No, Rejected or Spoiled. - 2.
 A Tribal Police Officer shall unlock the ballot box, and the Election Board shall remove and assemble the ballots. - 3.
 An Election Board Member shall call out the vote and hold ballot in view of Voters and two (2) of the Election Board Members will be writing on the tally sheet. - 4.
-Each spoiled ballot shall be announced to the membership and an entry made into the SPOILED BALLOT column on the tally sheet.
+Each spoiled ballot shall be announced to the membership and an entry made into the SPOILED BALLOT column on the tally sheet. - 5.
+Any ballot that is removed from the ballot box, and that has more than one (1) box marked, or any other defect, as confirmed by a majority vote of the Election Board Members present, shall be deemed a rejected ballot. - a.
+Any ballot deemed rejected shall be announced to membership as a rejected ballot, with an explanation as to the reasons for the rejection, and a notation entered under the REJECTED BALLOT column on the tally sheet. - Rejected ballots shall be placed in a separate envelope marked "Rejected." - 6.
+When the counting of the votes is completed, two (2) Election Board Members independently shall tally the votes in view of the membership in attendance.

-- 5. Any ballot that is removed from the ballot box, and that has more than one (1) box marked, or any other defect, as confirmed by a majority vote of the Election Board Members present, shall be deemed a rejected ballot. - a.
-Any ballot deemed rejected shall be announced to membership as a rejected ballot, with an explanation as to the reasons for the rejection, and a notation entered under the REJECTED BALLOT column on the tally sheet. - b.
-Rejected ballots shall be placed in a separate envelope marked "Rejected." - 6.
-When the counting of the votes is completed, two (2) Election Board Members independently shall tally the votes in view of the membership in attendance. - a.
+- a.
 The tally of the two (2) Election Board Members must agree. - b.
 If the tally does not agree, the Election Board Members shall recount the votes until there is agreement on the tally. - 7.
-An Election Board member shall announce the final result.
+An Election Board member shall announce the result.